paulheg/alaaarm/README.md

 > Can multiple users receive notifications from the same alert?

-To enable multiple users to receive notifications, the owner/creator of the alert has to generate an invitation link using the `/invite` command.
-This link can be shared with other Telegram users to subscribe them to the selected alert.
+There are two options to let multiple users receive the same alert:

+1. Add the bot to an existing Telegram Group by generating a group invite with the `/invite` command.
+You have to be an admin of the group to do this.
+2. Create a private invite link with `/invite` and share it with other users.

 > HELP!!
 I am getting spammed, the trigger URL / token got leaked.

 Don't worry, you can change the token of an alert with the command `\change_alert_token`, which leads to the old URL getting invalid and therefore you wont receive any messages from it.

+> What does the number next to 🗿 mean?

+This is the number of subscribed channels / users to your alert.

 ## Commands